 This tells you exactly how many visitors made it to this step of the funnel.
 You can see the exact number as well as the percentage (of all visitors).

 This tells you exactly how many visitors dropped of at this step.
 You can see the exact number as well as the percentage (of visitors to this step).

 This takes you to a filter recording list, showing the recorded sessions of all visitors who dropped off at this step (or converted).

 Our funnels go through all data gathered on your account and detects all visitors who enter the funnel you specified.
 You should note that the order a visitor goes through the steps of the funnel doesn't matter: It can be

 'Page 1 > Page 2 > Page 3 > Page 4'

 'Page 4 > Page 2 > Page 3 > Page 1'

-both count as a conversion as long as the user browses through at least all of the pages in the funnel and in that order.
+both count as a conversion as long as the user browses through at least all of the pages in the funnel.